bordumb/wsbtrading/README.md

 however the aim is to advance that work by adding the extending it to the following:
 * Real-time trading (the original methodology made just bi-annual trading adjustments)
 * Productionize to some environment (TBD, but probably AWS)
-* Placing real trades
+* Placing real, automated trades

-## Abstract
-Procure Tendies.

 # User Guide